Leaf

 What is a Certified Orofacial Myologist, and who are the COMs at Trestle?

-Speech-language pathologists who have completed advanced training through the International Association of Orofacial Myology (IAOM) are Certified Orofacial Myologists (COMs).
-Trestle founder Maureen Cooney is one of Chicagoland’s most experienced COMs.
-In addition, several other Trestle therapists have completed OM training under either Mary Billings, Dianah Davidson, or Kristie Gatto, some of the most accomplished COMs internationally.
+ASHA certified Speech-language pathologists who have completed advanced clinical training in Orofacial Myology are referred to as Orofacial Myologists.
+In 2013, Maureen Cooney received her COM through the International Association of Orofacial Myology (IAOM) and was COM Number: 187; however, as the current IAOM Board of Directors has deteriorated the historical high standards, Maureen as chosen to walk away from the organization she previously had been Convention Chair in 2018 and Education Chair of from 2018-2020 and has sadly given up her COM.
+Trestle founder Maureen Cooney is one of Chicagoland’s most experienced providers in this area.
+In addition, several other Trestle therapists have completed advanced OM training under Mary Billings, Dianah Davidson, Kristie Gatto, Amanda Chastain, some of the most accomplished OMs internationally.

 What is OMT?